SlightlyHappy/slightlyhappy/README.md

 - 💻 **Self-taught Developer** passionate about elegant solutions
 - 🌟 Founder of **[Bear Systems](https://www.bearsystems.in)** 🐻

-> *"The best solutions emerge at the intersection of deep technical knowledge and human understanding."*
+> *"The best solutions are often found with active planning and iterations."*

 <br clear="both">